ConductionNL/waardepapieren/INSTALLATION.md

 # Installation
 This document dives a little bit deeper into installing your component on a kubernetes cluster, looking for information on setting up your component on a local machine?
 Take a look at the [tutorial](TUTORIAL.md) instead.

+For installation of components you will have to have [helm 3](https://helm.sh) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed.

 ## Setting up helm
 We first need to be sure the ingress nginx repository of helm and kubernetes is added.
 We do this using the following command:
 ```CLI